ubco-db/helpme/docs/NEWDEVS_STARTHERE.md

 This guide is intended for new developers who are looking to contribute to the HelpMe system and seeks to explain how some of the technologies are used as well as the history of the system.

+**Important:** When you're reading this, don't worry if you don't understand everything yet.
+Just give it a light read to gain a surface level understanding about what's talked about.
+Then when you encounter relevant code, you can refer back to this to get the full context.

 `DEVELOPING.md` has more details on how to set up the system and start developing.

 # INTRO TO THE CODEBASE AND TECHSTACK